awslabs/gluonts/README.md

 documentation of `DeepAREstimator` (or other estimators) and `Trainer`.

-We're now ready to make predictions: we will forecast the hour following the midnight on April 15th, 2015, and compare it to what was actually observed in that time range:
+We're now ready to make predictions: we will forecast the hour following the midnight on April 15th, 2015.

 ```python
 test_data = ListDataset(